dovidio/colino/golino/README.md

 - list_cache(hours=24, source?, limit=50, include_content=false)
   - Reads recent items from the `content_cache` table, returning metadata and either a content preview or full content.
 - get_content(ids[] | url | hours, source?, limit?, include_content=true)
   - Fetches specific items by ID/URL or a time-window slice.
+For `source`, use `article` or `youtube`.

 Build
 ```bash